Harem conspiracy: Trial and outcome

 Despite being successful in murdering the king, the plot failed to place Pentawer on the throne.
-It is possible that other members of the royal family loyal to the future Ramesses IV reacted quickly to outmaneuvre the conspirators.
+It is possible that other members of the royal family loyal to the future Ramesses IV reacted quickly to outmaneuver the conspirators.
 Ramesses IV selected twelve magistrates to investigate and judge the case across five trials.
 In addition to the chief conspirators named above, those who had knowledge of the conspiracy but did not report it were arrested, tried, and punished.
 Twenty-eight people were executed.
 These included Pebekkamen, Mastesuria, Panhayboni, Panouk, Pentua, and Pairy, in addition to other harem officials, scribes, and army officials.
 Some, such as Pentawer, were allowed to take their own lives.
 Four, including the two judges and the captain of the police, had their ears and noses cut off for cavorting with the accused women.
 The punishment of Queen Tiye is not recorded.

 The mummy known as 'Unknown Man E' is generally considered to be a son of Ramesses III.
 The body was not embalmed, but wrapped in a ritually impure goatskin and placed in an uninscribed coffin.
 Genetic studies confirmed he has the same Y-chromosome haplotype (E1b1a) and shares half his autosomal DNA with Ramesses III, consistent with being his son.
 It appears that this mummy is that of Pentawer.